Dental Care Important For Your Yorkie’s Teeth

 No one likes the dentist.
 Not even our furry kids.
-Unfortunately, small breed dogs are prone to dental issues due to the limited size of their mouths and some genetic predispositions, such as plaque buildup and tooth decay.
+Unfortunately, Yorkie teeth are prone to dental issues due to the limited size of their mouths and some genetic predispositions, such as plaque buildup and tooth decay.

 The good news?

 If done routinely, dental care can be an easy, preventative part of your pet’s health, instead of a costly surprise further on down the road.